|MP 7.01.48||Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions|

 A variety of procedures are being developed to resurface articular cartilage defects.
 Autologous chondrocyte implantation (ACI) involves harvesting chondrocytes from healthy tissue, expanding the cells in vitro, and implanting the expanded cells into the chondral defect under a periosteal or fibrin patch.
 Second- and third-generation techniques include combinations of autologous chondrocytes, scaffolds, and growth factors.

 Damaged articular cartilage typically fails to heal on its own and can be associated with pain, loss of function, and disability and may lead to debilitating osteoarthritis over time.
-These manifestations can severely impair an individual’s activities of daily living and adversely affect quality of life.
-Conventional treatment options include debridement, subchondral drilling, microfracture, and abrasion arthroplasty.
-Debridement involves the removal of synovial membrane, osteophytes, loose articular debris, and diseased cartilage and is capable of producing symptomatic relief.
+These manifestations can severely impair a patient’s activities of daily living and adversely affect quality of life.
+Conventional treatment options include débridement, subchondral drilling, microfracture, and abrasion arthroplasty.
+Débridement involves the removal of synovial membrane, osteophytes, loose articular debris, and diseased cartilage and is capable of producing symptomatic relief.
 Subchondral drilling, microfracture, and abrasion arthroplasty attempt to restore the articular surface by inducing the growth of fibrocartilage into the chondral defect.
-Compared to the original hyaline cartilage, fibrocartilage has less capability to withstand shock or shearing force and can degenerate over time, often resulting in the return of clinical symptoms.
-Osteochondral grafts and autologous chondrocyte implantation (ACI) attempt to regenerate hyaline-like cartilage and thereby restore durable function.
-Osteochondral grafts for the treatment of articular cartilage defects are discussed in policy No. 7.01.78.
+Compared with the original hyaline cartilage, fibrocartilage has less capability to withstand shock or shearing force and can degenerate over time, often resulting in the return of clinical symptoms.
+Osteochondral grafts and ACI attempt to regenerate hyaline-like cartilage and thereby restore durable function.
+Osteochondral grafts for the treatment of articular cartilage defects are discussed in Policy No. 7.01.78.

 “Carticel is not indicated for the treatment of cartilage damage associated with osteoarthritis.
 Carticel should only be used in conjunction with debridement, placement of a periosteal flap and rehabilitation.
 The independent contributions of the autologous cultured chondrocytes and other components of the therapy to outcome are unknown.
 Data regarding functional outcomes beyond 3 years of autologous cultured chondrocyte treatment are limited.”

-A number of second-generation methods for implanting autologous chondrocytes in a biodegradable matrix are currently in development/testing.
-These include Atelocollagen (collagen gel, Koken), BioCart II (ProChon Biotech, Phase II trial), Bioseed C (polymer scaffold, BioTissue Technologies) CaReS (collagen gel, Ars Arthro), Cartilix (polymer hydrogel, Cartilix), Cartipatch (solid scaffold with an agarose-alginate matrix, TBF Tissue Engineering, Phase III trial), Chondron (fibrin gel, Sewon Cellontech), Hyalograft C (hyaluronic acid-based scaffold, Fidia Advanced Polymers), MACI® (matrix-induced ACI, Verigen and Genzyme, available outside of the U.S.), NeoCart (ACI with a 3-dimensional chondromatrix, Histogenics.
-Phase III trial), and Novocart (collagen-chondroitin sulfate scaffold, B. Braun-Tetec).
-ChondroCelect (characterized chondrocyte implantation, TiGenex, Phase III trial completed) uses a gene marker profile to determine in vivo cartilage-forming potential and thereby optimizes the phenotype (e.g., hyaline cartilage vs. fibrocartilage) of the tissue produced with each ACI implantation cell batch.
+A number of second-generation methods for implanting autologous chondrocytes in a biodegradable matrix are currently in development/testing or are available only outside of the U.S. These include Atelocollagen (collagen gel, Koken), BioCart II (ProChon Biotech, phase 2 trial), Bioseed C (polymer scaffold, BioTissue Technologies) CaReS (collagen gel, Ars Arthro), Cartilix (polymer hydrogel, Biomet), Cartipatch (solid scaffold with an agarose-alginate matrix, TBF Tissue Engineering, phase 3 trial), Chondron (fibrin gel, Sewon Cellontech), Hyalograft C (hyaluronic acid-based scaffold, Fidia Advanced Polymers), MACI® (matrix-induced ACI, Verigen and Genzyme, a Sanofi Company, available outside of the U.S.), NeoCart (ACI with a 3-dimensional chondromatrix, Histogenics, phase 3 trial), and Novocart®3D (collagen-chondroitin sulfate scaffold, Aesculap Biologics, phase 3 trial).
+ChondroCelect (characterized chondrocyte implantation, TiGenex, phase 3 trial completed) uses a gene marker profile to determine in vivo cartilage-forming potential and thereby optimizes the phenotype (eg, hyaline cartilage vs fibrocartilage) of the tissue produced with each ACI implantation cell batch.
 Each batch of chondrocytes is graded based on the quantitative gene expression of a selection of positive and negative markers for hyaline cartilage formation.
 Although clinical use of these second-generation ACI products has been reported in Europe and Asia, none are approved for use in the U.S. at this time.

 Autologous chondrocyte implantation may be considered medically necessary for the treatment of disabling full-thickness articular cartilage defects of the knee caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior surgical procedure, when all of the following criteria are met: